fuzzylita/fuzzylita.github.io/_posts/2017-09-12-the_trap_of_smarts_and_the_ok_fine_my_lazy_human_brain.markdown

 *Iterate through holiday_hash and print the items such that your readout resembles:*

 ```

 Winter:
   Christmas: Lights, Wreath
   New Years: Party Hats
 Summer:
   Fourth Of July: Fireworks, BBQ
+	...
 ```

-...
-And so on for the formating of the remaining holidays.
+So on for the formatting of the remaining seasons and holidays.

 Breaking it down, I started with a symbol and I needed to return a string, capitalized, and with a ":" after it.
 I didn't really stop to think through through the difference between where I was and where I needed to get, and so got very bogged down.

 Where I eventually sloppily ended up:

 ```

 decorations = []

 def all_supplies_in_holidays(holiday_hash)

   holiday_hash.each do |season, holidays|
     decorations << season.to_s.capitalize + ":"

     holidays.each do |holiday, details|
       holiday = holiday.to_s.capitalize + ": "
       holiday << details.to_s
       decorations << holiday
     end
   end

 puts decorations.flatten
 end

 ```

 Whan an ugly heap.
 Let's not even talk about the spacing (I've gotten better) ... 💩 Not to mention that it didn't actually work.